gavinlyonsrepo/Fractal_creator/README.md

 The graphic image is a fractal created by the Mandelbrot Set.
 A fractal in mathematics is an abstract object used to describe and simulate naturally occurring objects.
 Fractals can also be nearly the same at different levels.
+For Linux based OS.

 * Author: Gavin Lyons
 * Credits: Based on code from www.caveofprogramming.com

 Download
 -----------------------------------------------
-For local install on Linux based OS

 ```sh
 cd ~/Downloads